Cost-Sensitive Label Embedding for Multi-Label Classification: Cost-sensitive label embedding

-Other LE algorithms work with $M \geq K$, which are called label space dimension expansion~(LSDE) algorithms.
-A representative LSDE algorithm~\cite{Ferng2013ecc} is based on error-correcting codes (ECC).
-The algorithm utilizes the encoding and decoding functions of standard error-correcting codes for communication as $\Phi$ and $\Psi$, respectively.
-Random $k$-labelsets~(RA$k$EL) \cite{Tsoumakas2011rakel}, a popular algorithm for MLC, can be considered as an ECC-based LSDE algorithm with the repetition code~\cite{Ferng2013ecc}.
+Other LE algorithms work with $M > K$, which are called label space dimension expansion~(LSDE) algorithms.
+Canonical-correlation-analysis output codes \citep{Zhang2011ccaoc} design $\Phi$ based on canonical correlation analysis to generate additional output codes to enhance the performance.
+Error-correcting codes (ECC) algorithms \citep{Ferng2013ecc} utilize the encoding and decoding functions of standard error-correcting codes for communication as $\Phi$ and $\Psi$, respectively.
+Random $k$-labelsets \citep{Tsoumakas2011rakel}, a popular algorithm for MLC, can be considered as an ECC-based algorithm with the repetition code \citep{Ferng2013ecc}.
+LSDE algorithms use additional dimensions to represent different angles of joint information between the labels to reach the better performance.

-To the best of our knowledge, all the existing LE algorithms above are designed for one or only few specific criteria, but may not work well under other criteria.
-For example, the optimality criterion within PLST is closely related to Hamming loss.
-For MLC data with very few non-zero $\mathbf{y}[i]$, which are commonly encountered in real-world applications, optimization with respect to Hamming loss can easily results in all-zero predictions $\tilde{\mathbf{y}}[i]$, which suffers from bad F1 score.
-The issue motivates us to study the design of cost-sensitive label embedding~(CSLE) algorithms that respect the criteria when calculating the embedding function~$\Phi$ and the decoding function~$\Psi$.
+To the best of our knowledge, all the existing LE algorithms above are designed for one or few specific criteria and may suffer from bad performance with respect to other criteria.
+For example, the optimality criterion within principal label space transformation \citep{Tai2012plst} is closely related to Hamming loss.
+For MLC data with very few non-zero $\mathbf{y}[i]$, which are commonly encountered in real-world applications, optimizing Hamming loss can easily results in all-zero predictions~$\tilde{\mathbf{y}}[i]$, which suffer from bad F1 score.